google/briolette/docs/design/concepts.md

 With physical currency, counterfeiting is made difficult through the complex substrate the currency exists on.
 For digital currency, counterfeiting takes the form of double spending because it is intrinsic that a perfect copy of the original token can be made.
-As such, it can beade more difficult using secure hardware, as with the physical currency anti-countefeiting substrate.
+As such, it can be made more difficult using secure hardware, as with the physical currency anti-counterfeiting substrate.
 In that case, instead of the secure substrate being passed between users, the token is passed between secure substrates.
 The transitive nature of the binding between token and substrate mean that the token system operator would have no means